meilof/pysnark/docs/README.md

 ## Using PySNARK for smart contracts

 The `qaptools` backand of PySNARK supports the automatic generation of Solidity smart contracts that verify the correctness of the given zk-SNARK.

+(Smart contracts can also be implemented using snarkjs with the snarkjs backend, see above.)

 First, run a verifiable computation using the `qaptools` backend: